pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

     >
     > In this mode, the request source IP obtained by the TiDB service is the host IP, not the real client source IP, so access control based on the client source IP is not available in this mode.

--`externalTrafficPolicy=Local`: Only the machine that TiDB is running on allocates a NodePort port to access the local TiDB instance.
+- `externalTrafficPolicy=Local`: Only the machine that TiDB is running on allocates a NodePort port to access the local TiDB instance.

 #### LoadBalancer